US to send top diplomats to Middle East as regional tensions spread

 Can South Africa’s ICJ case against Israel stop war in Gaza?

+He will discuss immediate measures to increase humanitarian assistance to the Gaza Strip, while also stressing to Israel that it needs to do more to lower tensions in the occupied West Bank, Miller said.

+Blinken will also focus on preventing the conflict from expanding to other countries.
+“He will discuss specific steps parties can take, including how they can use their influence with others in the region, to avoid escalation,” Miller added.

-Ahead of his visit, special envoy Amos Hochstein, an experienced hand who has helped broker maritime talks between Israel and Lebanon in the past, is expected to lay the groundwork.
+Ahead of Blinken’s visit, special envoy Amos Hochstein, an experienced hand who has helped broker maritime talks between Israel and Lebanon in the past, is expected to lay the groundwork.

 Blinken’s trip, the fourth since Israel’s war on Gaza began on October 7, comes as interlinked conflicts in the region reach boiling point.
 In recent days, Israel has ramped up its attacks on Gaza, the occupied West Bank, Syria, and on Hezbollah and Hamas in Lebanon, and is suspected of killing top Hamas official Saleh al-Arouri in Beirut on Tuesday.